dsaucez/SLICES/sopnode/multus/README.md

 ### Hosts without p4-network connectivity

-Assuming the host connect to the `mgmt` network via its interface `ma1` we just have to do the following:
+Assuming the host connects to the `mgmt` network via its interface `ma1` we just have to do the following:

 ```bash